-About Dewsbury Town Board.
+About Dewsbury Neighbourhood Board.

-Dewsbury Town Board was set up to help prepare an ambitious proposal for the funding, bringing together local representatives from across the business and community to ensure the Plan represents everyone in the town.
+In 2019, Dewsbury was named as one of 101 towns eligible to access up to £25m investment as part of the UK Government’s Towns Fund.
+Dewsbury Neighbourhood Board was set up to help prepare an ambitious proposal for the funding, bringing together local representatives from across the business and local community to ensure the Investment Plan represents everyone in the town.

-3. Engage with the community and provide advice and support and take timely decisions.
+Engage with the community and provide advice and support and take timely decisions.

-4. Oversee the delivery of the projects by monitoring progress.
+Oversee the delivery of the projects by monitoring progress.

-6. Active participation in the delivery of future projects.
+Active participation in the delivery of future projects.

-Meet the board.
+Meet the Board.

 Vision for Dewsbury